laderast/data_storytelling_bdc/README.md

 # Teaching Notes

 This workshop is meant to be empowering to beginners who have a basic familiarity with ggplot and R. The dataset was carefully filtered and chosen to be appealing to a wide variety of users in the US (I believe similar data could be harvested for any country in order to adapt the workshop for them).

-The slides are meant to introduce the basic concepts of each section of the workshop.
-The transition to the notebooks is noted in each slide.
-Having both the slides and the RStudio teaching instance in separate windows in your browser is ideal.
-Be explicit when you're moving from one to the other.

 Encourage your students to share their customized plots and talk through their reasoning.
 We used a channel in the BioData Club Slack workspace which allowed students to cut and paste their code to share.
 The `03-annotation` section was especially fun and engaging when people added their annotations about different seasons of TV shows.